Do you love us enough to hear our heart?

 Instead of waiting for a lull in the conversation to blister us with an insult, listen to what we're really saying.
 Do you love us enough to hear our heart?
 Christians in most denominations have railed on us, judged us and rejected us without giving us a fair hearing.

-Are you willing to acknowledge the hurt and oppression you’ve heaped upon us?
+Are you willing to acknowledge the hurt and oppression you’ve heaped upon the gay community by your attitude, your actions and your words?
 Christians who will not repent of their sins of abuse have no credibility in the LGBT community.

 Healing can begin when you admit that you don't really understand us.
-Simply put, you have never heard our heart.
+Simply put, you've never heard our heart.
 And instead of trying to convince us you do understand, please humble yourselves and listen to us.

-When it comes to sexual orientation, it is impossible to separate the sin from the sinner.
+When it comes to sexual orientation, it's impossible to separate the sin from the sinner.
 Your heterosexual orientation is not something you do, it's who you are.
 In the same way, our orientation is not something we do, it's who we are.
 You can't hate our “sin” without hating us.
-Whether you agree or not is irrelevant.
-I'm just telling you how we perceive your rhetoric.

-The angry attitude sizzling in their vitriolic words is amazing.
+The angry attitude sizzling in the vitriolic words of many anti-gay Christians is amazing.
 Demeaning and insulting us is probably the quickest way to lose us.
 When you have no more respect for us than that, we tune out everything else you say.
-Seriously now, do you think we believe those words come from a heart of love?

 Why would a preacher